Great Ellingham

 Great Ellingham Beneficent Society formed October 1876

-The Norwich Mercury of 11th November 1876 reported that a branch of the Universal Beneficent Society was formed in Great Ellingham under the patronage of the Marquis Townshend on the 3rd October.
+A branch of the Universal Beneficent Society was formed in Great Ellingham on the 3rd October, 1876.
+The Patron was the Marquess Townshend.

-The object of the society was to relieve the poor and needy in the parish of Great Ellingham.
-A membership fee was payable, with a one shilling entrance fee and an annual payment of one shilling.
+The object of the society is to relieve the poor and needy in the parish of Great Ellingham.
+With a membership fee payable, there would also be a one shilling entrance fee and an annual payment of one shilling.

-The society was unconnected with any place of worship and the report stated that the society would help church people and dissenters alike.
+Unconnected with any place of worship, the society would help both church people and dissenters alike.

 Public Inauguration Meeting

-The Chair, the Reverend J Toll (Baptist Minister) explained the nature and object of the society.
-The newspaper reported that “the meeting was well attended and all seemed to think that the society will be a good thing for the parish”.
+The Chair, the Reverend J Toll (Baptist Minister), set out the nature and object of the society.
+It was reported that the meeting was “well attended and all seemed to think that the society will be a good thing for the parish“.

 At the close of the meeting a “hearty vote of thanks was given to the noble Marquess for his assistance and the Chairman for his exertions in bringing the society into existence”.